foxfrolicking/Canberra-Modern-Theme-TW/README.md

 # Reflection Saskia

 ## Individual Contribution:
 For this project, I completed and focused on the home page, galleries and other css styling issues.
 My direction with the home page came from the figma prototype.
 We aimed to have a hero image, covering the entire page and the navigation.
-To do this, I had to first find out what link url of the images were inside the wordpress and tailwind intergration.
+To do this, I had to first find out what link url of the images were inside the wordpress and tailwind integration.
 I inspected our site and found that the images were defined by the class "wp-block-image img".
 * [Image Link](http://canberramodernlocal/wp-content/uploads/2022/08/rsw_1160-5-1200x300-c-default.webp)
 From this, I made a class within the 'tailwind.css' file called 'hero'.
 This was done with the help with Ben in class.
 From the creation of this class, I proceeded to add different css styling.
 I ran into my first issue with this after I realised that to apply the hero class to the entire page, I would have to apply it to base.twig.
 This would have been an issue as it would have applied the hero image to every page.
 Except this was the only way I knew to apply the class, as I had to put it in the class above the navigation and the logo, to make it cover the entire page.
 So after troubleshooting, I made a duplicate base.twig, naming it base-background.twig.
 Within base-background.twig I then edited the page-home.twig to "{% extends "base-background.twig" %}".
-This enabled me to use it as a seperate template and the changes to not apply to the other pages.
+This enabled me to use it as a separate template and the changes to not apply to the other pages.

 I still encountered issues with this and found that the contrast of all the images embedded in the site did not work with our dark theme, with light text.
 So I used the classes "bg-black p-4 rounded-lg bg-opacity-65 md:rounded-md".
 This added a text box that was responsive and had opacity, to refrain from looking blocky and big.

-Apart from this, I also helped with the creation of the classes in the pure css template which allowed specific decoration of heaidngs, images, paragraphs and elements that we couldnt see in the code.
+Apart from this, I also helped with the creation of the classes in the pure css template which allowed specific decoration of headings, images, paragraphs and elements that we couldn't see in the code.
 For example:

 * .wp-block-image .figcaption
 font-size: 1.875rem; /* 30px */